 The AMASE Masters course has been successfully implemented over the last five years with funding from the Erasmus Mundus Programme. [+]

 The AMASE Masters course has been successfully implemented over the last five years with funding from the Erasmus Mundus Programme.
 Scholarships are available for students from all over the world and are between 500 EUR and 1000 EUR per month.
 The course has demonstrated high quality throughout.
-In order to ensure the programme's continuity - the "non-selected status" may prove temporary and only last until the next call - the consortium delivering this Joint Masters course has been awarded by the European Commission/EACEA an Erasmus Mundus Brand Name (EMBN) by which it commits itself to maintain the requirements and level of excellence expected from an Erasmus Mundus Masters Course.
-The common Advanced Materials Science and Engineering (AMASE) Master Programme is offered by four European Universities. ... [-]
+In order to ensure the programme's continuity - the "non-selected status" may prove temporary and only last until the next call - the consortium delivering this Joint Masters course has been awarded by the European Commission/EACEA an Erasmus Mundus Brand Name (EMBN) by which it commits itself to maintain the requirements and level of excellence expected from an Erasmus Mundus Masters Course.... [-]

 The aim of this programme is to train new professionals specialised in the field of Nanotechnology, Materials and Chemical Engineering (coming from undergraduate degrees in any of the branches of experimental sciences and technologies: Chemistry, Chemical Engineering, Biochemistry, Biotechnology, Physics, Quantum Chemistry, Biological Chemistry, Microbiology,...) with a clear orientation towards research... [+]